Drag13/react-learning-course-short/PROGRAM.md

 - Use CSS modules to style previously created application

-## 6 Workshop: Managing state in React
+## 6 Workshop: Managing State in React

 ### Key points: